8 Natural Remedies that May Help Treat Canker Sores

-This is a powerful antiseptic that also offers anti-inflammatory, regenerative, and moisturizing properties.
+This is a powerful antiseptic that also has anti-inflammatory, regenerative, and moisturizing properties.

-- Cut a stalk from an aloe plant in half and remove the inner gel.
+- Cut an aloe stalk in half and remove the gel.

-- Apply it generously to the blister, and let it dry (do not rinse).
+- Apply it generously to your canker sore and let it dry (don’t rinse).

-- You can also mix it with water for an excellent mouthwash.
+- You can also mix it with water to make an excellent mouthwash.

-The beneficial bacteria and acid from the milk in the yogurt will work together to control the mouth’s pH, and cure the canker sores.
+You must choose sugar-free and flavorless yogurt (for example, Greek yogurt).
+The beneficial bacteria and acid from the milk in the yogurt will work together to help control the mouth’s pH and help treat the canker sores.

 - If you tend to get canker sores frequently, we suggest that you eat one serving of yogurt per day.

-- If you want to heal a blister, you can apply the yogurt directly to it using a cotton swab, and let is absorb.
+- If you want to help heal your sore, you can apply the yogurt directly to it using a cotton swab and let it absorb.